-2.5.8 The recommendation letter with its summary of departmental Library Faculty views and any additional letter from the Director shall be considered a draft until reviewed by the Provost's office for confidentiality of solicited opinions as indicated in Sec.
+2.5.78 The recommendation letter with its summary of Library Faculty\views and any additional letter from the Director-Director shall be considered a draft until reviewed by the Provost's office for confidentiality of solicited opinions as indicated in Sec.
 2.4.4.1.
-When a case involves Continuing Appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be released made available immediately to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions.
+When a case involves Continuing Appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be made available to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions.

-Comment [JCA21]: According to footnote 2, "departmental" here (in 2.5.8) should refer to the "appropriate faculty group [of UL]".
-Clarify/edit.

-- 2.6 Submission to the Committee on Library Personnel PolicyUniversity Senate's Library Promotion and Tenure Committee, and Operation of the Committee. - 2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Provost's office.
-In all cases except those of promotion to Senior Assistant Librarian, the Provost will forward the file to the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
-Consult Appendix V for a suggested order of the items in the completed personnel file. - 2.6.2 The Director's recommendation letter is considered a draft until reviewed for confidentiality of solicited opinions (see section 2.5.8). - 2.6.3 March 15 is the deadline for submission of all mandatory tenure (continuing appointment) metionsrecommendations.
+2.6 Submission to the University Senate's Library Promotion and Tenure Committee, and Operation of the Committee.

+2.6.1 It shall be the responsibility of the Director Director to forward the recommendation letter, together with the completed file, to the Provost's office and to notify the candidate when this has been done.
+In all cases except those of promotion to Senior Assistant Librarian, the Provost will forward the file to the Committee.
+Consult Appendix V for a suggested order of the items in the completed personnel file.

+2.6.2 The Director's recommendation letter is considered a draft until reviewed for confidentiality of solicited opinions (see section 2.5.78).

+2.6.3 March 15 is the deadline for submission of all mandatory tenure (continuing appointment) recommendations.
 An earlier date, January 1st, is the deadline for non-mandatory recommendations.
 It is understood, however, that the wide variation in appointment anniversary dates of librarians may require some adjustment of these deadlines.
-In no case may a file be submitted less than three months prior to the anniversary date. - 2.6.4 The rank of all members of the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured Library Faculty member. - 2.6.5 All members of the Committee on Library Personnel PolicyAppointment and Promotion CommitteeUniversity Senate's Library Promotion and Tenure Committee must hold at least Associate rank with continuing appointment except for the one non-tenured Library Faculty member. - 2.6.6 Library Faculty members of the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee may not be candidates for promotion while members of the Committee.
+In no case may a file be submitted less than three months prior to the anniversary date.

+2.6.4 The rank of all members of the Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured Library Faculty member.

+2.6.5 All members of the Committee must hold at least Associate rank with continuing appointment except for the one non-tenured Library Faculty member.

+2.6.6 Library Faculty members of the Committee\may not be candidates for promotion while members of the Committee.

-2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department Library (i.e. Main Campus LibraryUniversity Libraries or HSC Library).
+2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's Library (i.e. University Libraries or HSC Library).